-As psychology and all the sciences see it, mating is the entire repertoire of behaviors that animals—including humans—engage in in pursuit of finding a partner for intimacy or reproduction.
+As psychology and science see it, mating is the entire repertoire of behaviors that animals—including humans—engage in the pursuit of finding a partner for intimacy or reproduction.
 It encompasses acts from flirting to one-night stands to marriage and more.
 Some mating behaviors are deeply ingrained, hard-wired into the nervous system, and operate without conscious awareness—attractions, for example—and some, like marriage ceremonies, are highly scripted, with every detail worked out in advance.

 Humans thrive in social relationships, and a great deal of enterprise and energy are generally devoted to mating—seeking potential partners, courting them, gauging the compatibility and suitability of partner candidates, maintaining the bonds that develop—because nothing less than the continuation of the species depends on it.
 Around the world, finding a mate is regarded as one of the primary tasks of adulthood.